We're having more fun than a human being should be allowed to have here at the EIB network and the Rush Limbaugh program.

 If you watch Cartoon Network, special tax collected on your cable bill.

-I mean, if if the if the Iddie BD children are going to be the beneficiaries of this, why in the hell is somebody has nothing to do with the itty bitty children paying for it?
+I mean, if the itty-bitty children are going to be the beneficiaries of this, why in the hell is somebody who has nothing to do with the itty-bitty children paying for it?

-I think this is gonna succeed because they have created such hatred for cigarette smokers in this country.
+They think that they, well, they know I think this is going to succeed because they have created such hatred for cigarette smokers in this country.

-They have they have successfully over the years created such hatred.
+They have successfully over the years created such hatred.

 They don't know that.